 That authentic approach to enshrining the principles of mātauraka Māori was a self-professed drawcard for several kaimahi now working within the OCC.
-Among them is Kerri Cleaver (Kāti Huirapa ki Puketeraki, Ōraka Aparima and Waihōpai), principal advisor Māori - strategy, rights and advice, who made the move north after playing an integral role in the formation of Tiaki Taoka in Ōtepoti.

-"I've always had an interest in how, as a wahine Māori and social worker, we make change, from grassroots and in our communities, through to governments and policy changes.
+Among them is Kerri Cleaver (Kāti Huirapa ki Puketeraki, Ōraka Aparima and Waihōpai), principal advisor Māori - "I've always had an interest in how, as a wahine Māori and social worker, we make change, from grassroots and in our communities, through to governments and policy changes.
 I am a mokopuna for life.
 In my role here I get to grow and learn, and then my plan is to take that back to my hapū and the iwi."